nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

     ATTRS{power/wakeup}=="disabled"
 ```

-I hit the wall here. `ATTRS{power/wakeup}=="disabled"` was already set but the TrackPoint still wakes up the system from suspend.
+I hit the wall here. `ATTRS{power/wakeup}=="disabled"` is already there but the TrackPoint still wakes up the system from suspend.
 And I had to do bisecting for all remaining wakeup sources.

-{{< spoiler text="The full list of the remaining wakeup sources" >}}
+{{< spoiler text="The list of the remaining wakeup sources" >}}

 ```bash
 $ cat /proc/acpi/wakeup